-Your concern will be handled by the Multi Agency Safeguarding Hub (MASH).
-This is a partnership between Norfolk County Council’s Social Care, police, probation services and health services who work together to safeguard children and adults at risk from abuse or neglect.
+Your concern will be handled by the Children’s Advice and Duty Service (CADS) who work in partnership with police, probation services and health services to safeguard children and adults at risk from abuse or neglect.

 When they receive information about a concern, partners will share information between themselves to decide if:

 If the adult is thought to have been hurt or could be hurt in the future they will be referred to the appropriate safeguarding or locality team.
 Information will be shared with the police to help stop or solve a crime.